moralesSantos/moralesSantos/README.md

 - 👋 Hi, I’m @moralesSantos
-- 👀 I’m interested in getting better at coding, some anime and lots of soccer.
+- 👀 I’m interested in getting better at coding, some anime and lifting weights.
 - 🌱 I’m currently learning python and html.
 - 💞️ I’m looking to collaborate on basic projects so get my understanding up to date.
 - 📫 How to reach me ...